Daniel Adshead

-Daniel Adshead (born 2 September 2001) is an English professional footballer who plays as a midfielder for EFL League One club Cheltenham Town.
+Daniel Adshead (born 2 September 2001) is an English professional footballer who plays as a midfielder for National League club Boston United.

 Club career

 Rochdale

 Born in Manchester, Adshead is a product of the Rochdale Academy.
 He began training with the first team at the age of 14.
 He attracted scouts from Manchester City, Manchester United, Chelsea, Arsenal, Liverpool, Tottenham Hotspur, Barcelona and Bayern Munich.

 In 2016, he made his debut for Rochdale under-18s aged just 15.
 Adshead travelled with the first team during a pre-season camp to Tenerife in July 2017.

 In September 2017, he became the club's youngest ever player with an appearance in the EFL Trophy aged 16 years, 17 days.
 Due to child protection regulations, Adshead had to change away from his teammates.

+On 5 April 2019, Adshead was announced as the LFE Apprentice Of The Year for the 2018–19 League One season.
+He was described as "a model apprentice and a fine young man with the potential of a great future in the game".

 Norwich City

-On 18 June 2019, Adshead signed for newly promoted Premier League club Norwich City for an undisclosed fee.
+On 18 June 2019, Adshead signed for newly promoted Premier League club Norwich City for £750,000.